KraftLauncher/kraft-launcher/docs/CODE_STYLE.md

 ### Always import `*_exceptions.dart` files with a prefix

 <!-- TODO: We might want to apply this for all public sealed classes?
 See also https://docs.flutter.dev/app-architecture/design-patterns/result#putting-it-all-together

+TODO: Actually, we probably want to use prefixes only when needed, we may want to avoid Failure/Exception at the end?
+Review all `*_exceptions.dart` files since we're migrating to `*_failures.dart`, ensure consistent naming and imports, and optionally avoid using exceptions and use failures instead
  -->

 #### ✅ Preferred